MicrosoftDocs/Viva/workplace-analytics-insights/myteam.md

 ## Best practices

 To learn about taking action on an outcome, you can drill down another layer to see related best practices.
-For example, on the **Boost employee engagement** insight, select **View best practices**, which opens the panel called, **Best Practices: Increase frequency of coaching**:
+For example, on the **Boost employee engagement** insight, select **View best practices** to see details about **Increase frequency of coaching**:

 ![Best practice - Coaching frequency.](../workplaceanalytics/images/wpa/use/viva-team-coaching-flyout.png)